kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 # Energy loss in pipes due to friction

 As a fluid flows through a pipe energy will be dissipated due to friction.
-The amount of energy dissipated will depend on a number of factors such as the fluid's viscosity, the fluid's velocity, the condition (*i.e.* material, roughness) and dimensions of the pipe.
+The amount of energy dissipated will depend on a number of factors such as the fluid's speed and viscosity and if the flow is turbulent it will even depend on the material the pipe is made from.

 Losses due to friction will cause the pressure to decrease along the length of the pipe, therefore increasing the amount of power that a pump must deliver to maintain the flow.
 These losses can become significant in systems where long stretches of piping are employed (for example, in heat exchangers, oil pipelines, fire protection systems, etc.).